 We are a clinical-stage biopharmaceutical company focused on applying our proprietary anti-C5a technology to discover and develop first-in-class, potent and specific inhibitors of the complement activation factor known as C5a.
 C5a is a powerful inflammatory mediator involved in the progression of a wide variety of autoimmune and other inflammatory diseases.
-Our lead product candidate, IFX-1, is a novel intravenously delivered first-in-class anti-C5a monoclonal antibody that selectively binds to free C5a and has demonstrated disease-modifying clinical activity and tolerability in multiple clinical settings.
-We are developing IFX-1 for the treatment of Hidradenitis Suppurativa, or HS, a rare and chronic debilitating systemic inflammatory skin disease, for which we completed a Phase IIb clinical trial in the fourth quarter of 2019.
-Beyond HS, we intend to develop IFX-1 and other proprietary antibodies to address a wide array of complement-mediated diseases with significant unmet medical needs, including ANCA-associated vasculitis, or AAV, a rare and life-threatening autoimmune disease and Pyoderma Gangrenosum, a chronic inflammatory skin disorder, and defined oncological indications and potentially other new indications.
+Our lead product candidate, vilobelimab (previously denominated as "IFX-1"), is a novel intravenously delivered first-in-class anti-C5a monoclonal antibody that selectively binds to free C5a and has demonstrated disease-modifying clinical activity and tolerability in multiple clinical settings.
+We are developing vilobelimab for the treatment of Hidradenitis Suppurativa, or HS, a rare and chronic debilitating systemic inflammatory skin disease, for which we completed a Phase IIb clinical trial in the fourth quarter of 2019.
+Beyond HS, we intend to develop vilobelimab and other proprietary antibodies to address a wide array of complementmediated diseases with significant unmet medical needs, including severe COVID-19, ANCA-associated vasculitis, or AAV, a rare and life-threatening autoimmune disease and Pyoderma Gangrenosum, a chronic inflammatory skin disorder, Cutaneous Squamous Cell Carcinoma (cSCC) and potentially other new indications.

 Our legal and commercial name is InflaRx N.V.
 InflaRx was founded in 2007 as InflaRx GmbH by Professor Niels Riedemann and Professor Renfeng Guo in Jena, Germany.
-Our agent for service of process in the United States is InflaRx Pharmaceuticals, Inc. located at 368 9th Avenue New York, NY 10001.
-Our principal executive offices are located in Winzerlaer Str.
-2, 07745 Jena, Germany, telephone: (+49) 3641 508 180, and our additional offices and laboratories are located in Munich, Germany, Ann Arbor, Michigan, United States.
-We employ 45 employees, 16 of whom have M.D. or Ph.D. degrees.
+Our agent for service of process in the United States is InflaRx Pharmaceuticals, Inc. located at 600 S Wagner Rd, Ann Arbor, MI 48103.
+Our principal executive offices and laboratories are located in Winzerlaer Str.
+2, 07745 Jena, Germany, telephone: (+49) 3641 508 180, and our additional offices are located in Planegg-Martinsried (Munich), Germany and in Ann Arbor, Michigan, United States where we also have laboratories.
+We employ 49 employees, 19 of whom have M.D. or Ph.D. degrees.
 Our management team has extensive experience in the field of complement research, clinical research and the biopharmaceutical industry.
 Both our Chief Executive Officer and founder, Professor (Dr.) Niels Riedemann, and our Chief Scientific Officer and founder, Professor Renfeng Guo, have 19 years of complement research experience, having published extensively on C5a and its receptors.
-Additionally, our Chief Financial Officer, Arnd Christ, has served in the same capacity for various private and public European biotechnology companies over the last 20 years.
-Our General Counsel and Chief Legal Officer, Jason Marks, has extensive global experience in legal and compliance for large multi-national companies in life sciences, working both in the United States and Europe.
+Additionally, our Chief Financial Officer, Dr. Thomas Taapken, has served in executive positions for various private and public European biotechnology companies over the last 15 years and 25 years total in the biopharmaceutical and venture capital industries.